Bennycopter/subtitle-hider/README.md

 - Extract the files
 - Double-click the .exe
 - (Optional) replace the icon.ico file with your own icon
-- Drag the middle of the window to position it.
-- Drag the corners of the window to resize it.
-- Right-click the window and select "close" to close it.

 ## Running from source